FRANORDE/CozyMDT/README.md

 ## Step 3:

-Use the easy-setup file in the setup folder (init.bat)
+Use the easy-setup file 'init.bat' in the setup folder

 ### Finished!

+# Usage